 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

-Russian Ridge Car and Bike Parking (37 spaces): Located on the northwest corner of the Skyline Boulevard (Highway 35) and Page Mill / Alpine Road intersection (across Skyline Boulevard on the right).
+Russian Ridge Parking Area (37 spaces): Located on the northwest corner of the Skyline Boulevard (Highway 35) and Page Mill / Alpine Road intersection (across Skyline Boulevard on the right).

-Mindego Gateway Lot (20 spaces): Parking is available for 20 cars, a restroom, and access to trails that link Borel Hill, the Bay Area Ridge Trail and Alpine Pond.
+Mindego Parking Area (20 spaces): Parking is available for 20 cars, a restroom, and access to trails that link Borel Hill, the Bay Area Ridge Trail and Alpine Pond.
 Mindego Gateway features the Audrey C. Rust commemorative site.

 - Equestrians: Horses are allowed on designated trails (marked on map).
 Helmets are recommended for all equestrians.
 For more information visit the Equestrian Access page.